 "Lord Castleton Explains"was first published, along with three illustrations, as "Chapter X" of the serial novel The Fate of Fenella in the January 30, 1892 issue of a weekly newspaper called The Gentlewoman: The Illustrated Weekly Journal for Gentlewomen, London.
 The Fate of Fenella was an experimental novel with a different author writing each of the twenty-four chapters.

 The Fate of Fenella was first published in the UK in three volumes in May 1892 by Hutchinson & Co., London.
+A few months later is was rereleased in a cheaper single volume edition.
 It was first published in the US in a single volume in November 1892 by Cassell Publishing Co., New York.
-Photographs of the book's US and UK covers are available here.

 "Lord Castleton Explains" was published as an excerpt in 1982 in the short story collection Shades of Dracula: The Uncollected Stories of Bram Stoker, William Kimber, London.
 In 1990 it appeared in Midnight Tales, Peter Owen Publishers, London.